 The following guide to psychology schools in Nevada, which includes profiles of undergraduate and graduate psychology programs, provides essential information to help you identify the best psychology program for your academic and career goals.
 Nevada’s colleges and universities allow students to earn a general psychology degree or to specialize in a variety of areas, including behavior analysis and clinical psychology.
 Students who are unable to pursue a traditional psychology degree may consider an online psychology program.
 Many universities also offer undergraduate and graduate online psychology degree programs.

-- There are 6 colleges and universities with psychology degree programs in Nevada.
+- There are 6 not-for-profit colleges and universities with psychology degree programs in Nevada.1

-2 schools provide a master’s or advanced degree in psychology.
+- 2 schools offer a master’s or advanced degree in psychology.1

 Continue reading to learn more about several of the popular undergraduate and graduate psychology programs offered at Nevada’s colleges and universities.

 Psychology majors at Nevada State College may pursue a Bachelor of Arts (BA) in Psychology or a Bachelor of Science (BS) in Psychology.
 Both programs require 120 credits in general, major, and elective coursework and generally take four years to complete.
 Students are required to complete such core psychology courses as general psychology, introduction to statistical methods, foundations and principles of psychology, and applied methods and populations.
 Psychology faculty at Nevada State College generally hold a doctorate in the area in which they teach.
 Graduates of the undergraduate program generally move on to graduate study or begin entry-level work in a variety of fields, including business and education.

 Sierra Nevada College